From pr-review-loop

 Manage the PR review feedback loop: monitor CI checks, fetch review comments, and iterate on fixes.
 Use when: (1) pushing changes to a PR and waiting for CI/reviews, (2) user says "new reviews available", (3) iterating on PR feedback from Gemini, Cursor, Claude, or other reviewers, (4) monitoring PR status.
 Supports multiple review bots: Gemini Code Assist, Cursor Bugbot, and Claude agent fallback.
+Also supports custom agent reviewers defined in AGENT-REVIEWERS.md for focused reviews (security, DRY, etc.).
 Automatically detects priority levels from different bot formats and handles rate limits.
-RECOMMENDED: Spawn a Task agent (subagent_type: general-purpose) to execute the review loop autonomously.
-See "Recommended Usage: Run as Task Agent" section for the prompt template.
+IMPORTANT: Do NOT run the main review loop as a background Task agent.
+Tasks cannot spawn sub-Tasks, so agent reviewers (from AGENT-REVIEWERS.md) will silently fail to run.
+Execute the review loop directly in the main conversation so it can spawn agent reviewer Tasks.
 CRITICAL: When using this skill, NEVER use raw git commit/push commands.
 ALWAYS use commit-and-push.sh script.
 The user has NOT granted permission for raw git commands - only the script is allowed.

 | ❌ FORBIDDEN | ✅ USE INSTEAD |